newmanw/mage-server/docs/domain.md

 Feeds are supplemental data sets that participants can add to their active event context.
 An event participant can select feeds to add from a list of feeds that an administrator has made available to the event.
 Feed content could have any combination of spatial, temporal, or informational dimensions.
 A participant can view the content of a feed in a list view and on the map as appropriate.
 Feeds enhance situational awareness by adding information relevant to a customer's domain and/or particular event.

 #### Background
-Many MAGE customers have enterprise data sources available to them that are relevant to their particular mission domain and can aid users in the field.
+Many MAGE customers have enterprise data sources available to them that are relevant to their particular mission domain and can aid  field users.
 For example, a disaster response team responding to an earthquake may desire to receive continuous updates about seismic activity in their operating area, including alerts and locations of detected tremors.
 That data would originate from a service external to MAGE, but would be highly useful to incorporate directly in the responders' MAGE user experience.
 The responder could then view the data without switching to another app, as well as see that data in the same context as their team's MAGE observations and team member locations.

 ### Tracking

 ## Core Terms

 ### Observation
-An observation is a discrete data record a user creates to describe the state of a physical entity of interest, including a structured form data and attached media such as photos, videos, and audio.
+An observation is a discrete data record a user creates to describe a subject, including structured form data and attached media such as photos, videos, and audio.

+### Subject
+A subject of an observation is a physical object or occurrence of interest about which human users collect data to create an observation; the reason a human user submits an observation.

+### Form
+A form is a collection of data entry fields that define the structure of the data values a user must capture for an observation.
+See **Observation** above for examples.

 #### Examples
 An observation created as part of an animal study could include a data entry form with values for the species, the behavior, the habitat, and notes.
 Such an observation would likely include photos, videos, and/or audio recording of the animal subject.

 Observations created by a disaster response team could include forms for physical property damage, humanitarian issues, and emergency medical circumstances.

-### Form
-A form is a collection of data entry fields that define the structure of the data values a user must capture for an observation.
-See **Observation** above for examples.

 ### Form Field
 A form field is a named data entry element that accepts a single value from a user.
 A form field defines the domain-specific, semantic name of the captured value, as well as the type of data value the user must provide.
 A form field may also define input rules for the captured data, such as a numeric field that does not allow values less than zero.